CodeYourFuture/curriculum/common-content/en/module/onboarding/goals/index.md

 This formal structure might be new to you.
 It is a way to help you evaluate for yourself whether you have achieved the goals of the module.
 If you have done (and can do) the things listed in the learning objectives, you have gained the skill.
 If you have not, you have not yet gained the skill, and should keep working at it.

 As we are just meeting this idea, let's go over them here too.
-The overall goals of this module are based around these themes: version control, requirements and testing, code review, data, scientific method, and enrollment.
+The skills you'll learn in this module are based around these themes: version control, requirements and testing, code review, data, and scientific method.
 Write each of these themes down in your notebook.

+To complete the module, you will need to demonstrate you have learnt these skills, and apply to enroll as a Trainee.

 #### Version control